-A common-law partner is someone with who you have lived together for over 12 months and in a committed relationship.
-So it is almost similar to a conjugal relationship except you both will have to live together under one roof, and also provide proof of relationship.
+A common-law partner is someone with whom you have lived for over 12 months and in a committed relationship.
+So, it is almost similar to a conjugal relationship except you both will have to live together under one roof, and also provide proof of relationship.

 A conjugal partner is someone you are in a serious relationship with for at least a year but due to some significant reason, you are not living together.
 So, the status of fiancé or fiancée, boyfriend, or girlfriend does not qualify you to be sponsored unless they meet the requirement of common-law of conjugal relationship.